 Multimodal AI models process text, images, audio, and video together in a single API call.
 GPT-4o and Gemini 1.5 Pro are the two models worth building on right now.
 Both can analyze screenshots, extract data from documents, debug UIs from images, and convert designs into code.

-Before multimodal models, you'd need separate OCR, image classification, and NLP services stitched together.
+Before multimodal models, you'd stitch separate OCR, image classification, and NLP services together.
 Now it's one API call.

-Stronger at analyzing code screenshots, debugging UI issues from images, and generating code from wireframes.
+Stronger at analysing code screenshots, debugging UI issues from images, and generating code from wireframes.
 The OpenAI API is well-documented and the output is consistent for structured tasks.

 Pricing (as of early 2025)